heavyk/Captain-Of-Industry/README.md

 I intend to put various captain of the industry things related. the game has inspired such a flurry of thought for me that I want to begin to organise it.

+### save format

+I'm still experimenting with the format for save files.
+I'm between two designs. presently, I think I'm working ton the inferior one.

+#### map- x.y.z-n - feature

+`x` is the major version of the map.
+I think of the map as a build order, so I kinda have a flow in my mind of things that need to be accomplished. each `y` is a major version in that system, and `x` are just incremental saves along the way which may be only a few months apart. `n` features are small changes that were made to the save file without unpausing the game (like forgot to turn something on)

 ### new haven

 hated it from the first time I played it. played it again with jaron the one time, and even though it was on sailor, it was still too easy and gave me a weird vibe I didn't like. it felt like I was connected to the other noobs that are looking at "such a complex game" and can't figure out what is fun about moving sand around on an unbelievably contrived map. the map is contrived, but not in a good way like crater or ysnp.